What Is Stimming And When Is It A Significant Child Behavior?

-The term “stimming” is a shorthand used by the autism community to describe repetitive self-stimulatory behaviors like hand-flapping or rocking.
-While these behaviors are often used to diagnose neurodivergent issues, they are also common for children who are developing typically.
-So, parents who see repetitive behaviors in children may struggle understanding what is autism stimming and what is normal developmental behavior.
-It helps to consider how disruptive the stimming behaviors and how long they are persisting past their developmentally appropriate window.
+The term “stimming” is a shorthand used by the autism community to describe repetitive self-stimulatory behaviors such as hand-flapping or rocking.
+Although these behaviors are often used to diagnose neurodivergent conditions, they’re also common for children who are developing typically.
+So, parents who see repetitive behaviors in children may struggle to discern between autism stimming and typical developmental behavior.
+When trying to differentiate between the two, it helps to consider how disruptive the stimming behaviors are and how long they are persisting past their developmentally appropriate window.

-There are two broad groupings of stimming behaviors according to Dr. Somer Bishop, associate professor in psychiatry at University of California San Francisco.
-“The problem is that these behaviors are not specific to autism,” she explains.
+There are two broad groups of stimming behaviors, according to Somer Bishop, Ph.D., associate professor in psychiatry at University of California San Francisco.
+“The problem is that these behaviors are not specific to autism,” she says.
 “So we see them across a whole range of neurodevelopmental disorders as well as in kids who are typically developing.”

 The two categories are split between repetitive physical behaviors and behaviors that show a child’s need for sameness.

 Bishop notes that parents of toddlers could easily check off each behavior.
-But she notes that toddlers are repetitive by nature.
+But toddlers are repetitive by nature.
 The repetition is essential to learning.
-“Once they figure out how something works they like to do it over and over again,” she says.
+“Once they figure out how something works, they like to do it over and over again,” she says.

 The insistence on sameness is also a trait of early childhood.
 It’s not uncommon for children to find a groove that suits them and stay in it.
 Again, there’s a good developmental reason that kids behave this way — it’s about developing a sense of self.

 Repetitive behaviors can also be connected to an immature neurological system.
 Babies, for instance, will flap their arms in excitement or frustration.
-But that is simply because they do not have the neurological connections to speak, point, or otherwise indicate what’s going on.
-So how do parents understand what’s normal and what’s linked to autism.
+But this is simply because they do not have the neurological connections to speak, point, or otherwise indicate what they want to express.

 Repetitive stimulatory behaviors, on their own, do not equate to an autism diagnosis.
-While it’s true an autism diagnosis is not made without the presence of these behaviors, they are one in a constellation of symptoms that need to be present for a diagnosis to be made.
-Autism is also defined by deficits in social communication.
+Although it’s true an autism diagnosis is usually not made without the presence of these behaviors, they’re one in a constellation of symptoms that need to be present for a diagnosis to be made.
+Autism is also defined by differences in social communication.

 “Where it’s different in autism is that it doesn’t seem to subside naturally on it’s own,” Bishop says.
 “When they really become cause for concern is when you see the behaviors interfering with someone’s ability to have age-appropriate social interactions.”